 I think the car looks great too.
 Definitely the best looking Miata so far.
 If the car wants to break its ‘hairdressery’ image, this is a giant leap in the right direction.
 I think it looks aggressive and even a little exotic without looking as furious as many new cars do.
 Any aggression displayed in its little Miata face is definitely justified too, as the engine is a punchy unit (this is not all I will say about the engine).

 Overall I think Trier was a quaint, quiet little city that I liked a fair bit.
 Our hotel was like an old monastery or something right on the river.
 Really nice and very inexpensive.
-Beats the shit out of staying in some sweaty hostel with 30 dudes named Fritz and some ditsy college girls from University of Tampa.
+Beats staying in some sweaty hostel with 30 dudes named Fritz and some ditsy college girls from University of Tampa.
 I know this isn’t a travel website or anything, I’m just trying to give my opinion here.

 From Trier (the birthplace of Karl Marx!) we headed five and a half hours south to the town of Füssen in southern Germany, right on the border with Austria.
 I told my girlfriend to take a picture of the Picklemann truck because I call my dog pickle man.

 This trip from Trier to Füssen was the first time I had ever been on the autobahn, something I honestly didn’t even think about when I rented the car.

 A lot of people have the impression that the Autobahn is like, one big wide road that goes through Germany and you can do 200mph on it all the time.
 In truth, the Autobahn is a lot like the interstate highway network back in the states.
 Most of the autobahn I drove on was delimited.
 The speed limits in the restricted areas are typically around 100kph to 130 kph (about 60 to 80 mph), so pretty reasonable.
 Most people abide by them, too.
 It isn’t abundantly clear when the derestricted areas start in some cases, though.